bigcommerce/dev-docs/docs/stencil-docs/deploying-a-theme/bundling-and-pushing.md

 ### Bundle only

-The `stencil bundle` command bundles your theme into a .zip file which may be uploaded to a BigCommerce store.
+The `stencil bundle` command bundles your theme into a zip file which may be uploaded to a BigCommerce store.

 The `bundle` command will notify you of its progress and completion, as well as any errors that prevent bundling.